pnnl/HyperNetX/docs/source/glossary.rst

 	.. // scan hypergraph.py

-	Entity and Entity set
+	HypergraphView
-		Class in entity.py.
+		Class in hyp_view.py.
-		HNX stores many of its data structures inside objects of type Entity.
-Entities help to insure safe behavior, but their use is primarily technical, not mathematical.
+		HNX stores many of its data structures inside objects of type HypergraphView.
+HypergraphView helps to ensure safe behavior, but their use is primarily technical not mathematical.

 	hypergraph
 		The term *hypergraph* can have many different meanings.
 In HNX, it means a tuple (Nodes, Edges, Incidence), where Nodes and Edges are sets, and Incidence is a function that assigns a value of True or False to every pair (n,e) in the Cartesian product Nodes x Edges.
 We call